emanuelegiona/md-docs-action/README.md

     Personal access token (PAT) used to fetch the repository and publish to its gh-pages branch.

-    By default, it uses `GITHUB_TOKEN` from the invoking workflow; any token passed as argument should have write permissions on the repository.
+    By default, it uses `GITHUB_TOKEN` from the invoking workflow; any token passed as argument should have **write** permissions on the repository.

+- `prepare-script` (_Optional_)

+    Preparation script to be executed before compiling documentation, in the format of a filename.

+    The script should be in top level of the repository (same parent directory of the `manual` directory) and able to be executed directly; an exit value of `0` shall indicate a successful preparation, and any other exit value shall be interpreted as an error.

+    It may be used to replace relative URLs present in Markdown files with absolute ones for PDFs.

+    It must accept **at least 1** CLI argument, _i.e._ the root directory of documentation files; custom additional arguments may be passed via `prepare-args`.

+- `prepare-args` (_Optional_)

+    Arguments for the prepation script; this string will be passed as CLI argument to the preparation script and interpreted according to its internal semantics.

+    See `prepare-script` for more details.

 ## Example